DataRecognitionCorporation/DRC-Interview-Exercises/README.md

 # DRC-Interview-Exercises

 ## DM Developers
-This branch is to be used for DRC Node.js interview exercises.
-After you pull this branch, you have the option to create your solution in either Typescript or JS.
-DRC as a standard strives to use Typescript in any new development so you are encouraged to use Typescript but have the option to use JS.
+This branch is to be used for DM interview exercises.
 <br/><br/>

 ### .Net Excercise